quocdattran87/The-Cool-Room-AWS-Cloud-Project/README.md

 This project was fully operational and funded by a $100 coupon provided by the university.
 This infrastructure has since been torn down as it will incur extra costs to keep it up and running.

+- 'deployment/lambda_function' should be zipped up and uploaded into the lambda.
+It is left unzipped to see inside.
+- 'scripts' contain basic test scripts for API calls.
+- 'source/TheCoolRoom_django' contains the main Django project that is ran inside the Elastic Beanstalk.
+This directory should be git enabled so the CodeCommit can trigger the CodePipeline build process whenever commits are made.

 ### The Cool Room – System Architecture
 <img width="915" alt="Screenshot 2023-08-02 at 8 49 13 pm" src="https://github.com/quocdattran87/The-Cool-Room-AWS-Cloud-Project/assets/63576134/47794fe5-d844-4850-9de2-b06155672629">